Kurroni/Habituapp-FE/README.md

 Habituapp is a perfect tool that helps you to build habits that stick.
 To create behavior chain that is harder to break and will lead you to achieve your personal long-term goals.
 Micro gains, small wins.
 That's the idea.

-I built it by myself with React, Node.js and MongoDB as a final project for the Ironhack’s bootcamp.

 You create your small daily habits to learn consistent routines.
 Then you track them and got your every day to-do-list.
 All you have to do is maintaine the Streak - the longer one, the better.

 The next features to add to the tool will be some interaction between users and option to motivate each other.

 Habituapp is a great way to stay disciplined and commited when you start a new habit.

-I built it by myself with HTML, ES6, React, Express, Node.js, HTTP, CRUD, Auth.
+I built it by myself with HTML, ES6, React, Express, Node.js, HTTP, CRUD, Auth as a final project for the Ironhack’s bootcamp.

 [Link Deploy](https://habituapp.herokuapp.com/)